|

 Day 1: Arrival

-We will be waiting for you at the airport, so as soon as you arrive we will drive you to the rancho.
-Once you arrive, our staff will welcome you with a drink and take care of your luggage, while we give you a tour of the place.
+We will be waiting for you at the airport, so, as soon as you arrive we will take the road to the ranch.
+Just arriving, our staff will welcome you with a drink and take care of your luggage, while we give you a tour of the entire place.
+Depending on the time of your arrival we will take you to meet the horses and you can start riding them or if you prefer, you can spend the rest of the day relaxing in our bar with a snack and a bottle of great Mexican wine or tequila and margaritas.

 Meals included: Dinner